javers/javers.github.io/documentation/repository-examples/index.md

 * [ReferenceChange]({{ site.javadoc_url }}index.html?org/javers/core/diff/changetype/ReferenceChange.html)
   &mdash; changed Entity reference,
 * [ValueChange]({{ site.javadoc_url }}index.html?org/javers/core/diff/changetype/ValueChange.html)
-  &mdash; changed primitive or Value.
+  &mdash; changed Primitive or Value.

 In our example, we changed Robert’s name.
 Se we expect one ValueChange in changes history.

 **What’s important** <br/>
-Changes list is different than snapshots list as it shows only changed properties.
+The changes list is different to the snapshots list as it shows only changed properties.
-It’s works similarly to GIT blame function.
+It works similarly to the GIT blame function.

 `BasicCommitExample#shouldListChangeHistory()`: